Therapies

 Yes, Plaquex therapy is often administered intravenously (IV) to deliver the phosphatidylcholine directly into the bloodstream.
 This method is used to help improve blood flow, support the repair of cell membranes, and remove plaque from blood vessels.

-Take a deep dive and learn more about the benefits of Plaquex.
+Take a deep dive and learn more about the benefits of Plaquex for other conditions.

 Plaquex Therapy for Liver Damage